ALTIBASE/Documents/Manuals/Altibase_trunk/eng/General Reference-2.The Data Dictionary.md

 This view displays information about PCOs registered in the SQL Plan Cache.

 PCO is an object that contains information about SQL statement, execution plan and plan environment.
-It inhances query efficiency by sharing the execution plan between the sessions when executing the statement.
+It enhances query efficiency by sharing the execution plan between the sessions when executing the statement.
 There are two types of PCO, which are Parent PCO and Child PCO.

 ##### Parent PCO